Hazard and operability study: History

 Its origins have been described by Trevor Kletz, who was the company's safety advisor from 1968 to 1982.
-In 1963 a team of three people met for three days a week for four months to study the design of a new phenol plant.
-They started with a technique called critical examination which asked for alternatives but changed this to look for deviations.
-The method was further refined within the company, under the name operability studies, and became the third stage of its hazard analysis procedure (the first two being done at the conceptual and specification stages) when the first detailed design was produced.
+In 1963 a team of three people met for three days a week for four months to study the design of a new phenol plant, starting with a technique called critical examination which asked for alternatives but later changed this to ask for deviations.
+The method was further refined within the company, under the name operability studies, and became the third stage, detailed design, of its hazard analysis procedure (the first two stages being done during conception and specification).

 In 1974 a one-week safety course including this procedure was offered by the Institution of Chemical Engineers (IChemE) at Teesside Polytechnic.
 Coming shortly after the Flixborough disaster, the course was fully booked, as were ones in the next few years.
-In the same year the first paper in the open literature was also published.
+In the same year as the 1974 course offering, the first paper in open literature was also published.
 In 1977 the Chemical Industries Association published a guide.
 Up to this time the term 'HAZOP' had not been used in formal publications.
 The first to do this was Kletz in 1983, with what were essentially the course notes (revised and updated) from the IChemE courses.
-By this time, hazard and operability studies had become an expected part of chemical engineering degree courses in the UK.
+By 1983, hazard and operability studies had become an expected part of chemical engineering degree courses in the UK.

-Nowadays, regulators and the process industry at large (including operators and contractors) consider HAZOP a strictly necessary step of project development, at the very least during the detailed design phase.
+Nowadays, government regulators (EPA, OSHA, etc.) and the process industry at large (including operators and contractors) consider HAZOP a strictly necessary step of project development, at the very least during the detailed design phase.

 Method

 The method is applied to complex processes, for which sufficient design information is available and not likely to change significantly.
 This range of data should be explicitly identified and taken as the "design intent" basis for the HAZOP study.
-For example, a prudent designer will have allowed for foreseeable variations within the process, creating a larger design envelope than just the basic requirements, and the HAZOP will be looking at ways in which this might not be sufficient.
+For example, a prudent designer will have intended to allow for foreseeable variations within the process, creating a larger design envelope than just the basic requirements, and the HAZOP will be looking at ways in which this might not be sufficient.

 A common use of the HAZOP is relatively early through the detailed design of a plant or process.
-However, it can also be applied at other stages, including later operational life of existing plants, in which case it is usefully applied as a revalidation tool to ensure that unduly managed changes have not crept in since first plant start-up.
-Where design information is not fully available, such as during front-end loading, a coarse HAZOP can be conducted; however, where a design is required to have a HAZOP performed to meet legislative or regulatory requirements, such an early exercise cannot be considered sufficient and a later, detailed design HAZOP also becomes necessary.
+However, it can also be applied at other stages (operational life) of existing plants, in which case it is usefully applied as a revalidation tool to ensure that unduly managed changes have not crept in since first plant start-up.
+Where design information is not fully available, such as during front-end loading, a coarse HAZOP can be conducted; however, where a design is required to have a HAZOP performed to meet legislative or regulatory requirements, such an early rough exercise cannot be considered sufficient and a later, detailed design HAZOP also becomes necessary.